 In the peninsula you can spot more than 20,000 seals – the view of thousands of seals, the loud noise, and the smell makes it an amazing experience.
 If you are sensitive to the smell, I recommend bringing a mask, and you will be just fine!

-If you get to visit the colony during the breeding time (Dec-Feb) is even more fascinating, to be able to observe the curious cubs with their protected mothers, and learning how to walk and swim – it is truly magical.
+If you get to visit the colony during the breeding time (Dec-Feb) is even more fascinating, to be able to observe the curious cubs with their protected mothers, and learn how to walk and swim – it is truly magical.

 During your visit, you pay a small fee at the entrance and walk on the wood platform and do not touch or get too close to the animals.
 You will be really close to the colony and be able to observe and take amazing pictures from your designated area.